 Search your Disclosures

-From the sidebar, select My Disclosures to search for disclosures published to the Prior Art Database by you or someone from your company.
+To find disclosures published to the Prior Art Database by you or someone from your company:

-To view the publication in PAD, click on the title.
+To view a publication in PAD, click its title.

 Publishing Disclosures to the Prior Art Database (PAD)